 Also recorded by Laura Nyro & LaBelle (1971).

 From the wiki: ‘It’s Gonna Take a Miracle’ is a popular song written by Teddy Randazzo (‘Goin’ Out of My Head’, ‘Hurts So Bad’), Bob Weinstein, and Lou Stallman.
-It was first an R&B hit in 1965 for The Royalettes, who reached the Top 30 on the U.S. R&B chart and peaked at #41 on the Billboard Hot 100 pop chart but reached the R&B Top-30.
-In 1971, Laura Nyro recorded the song for her album, Gonna Take a Miracle, with the background vocals performed by LaBelle.
+It was first an R&B hit in 1965 for The Royalettes, who reached the Top-30 on the U.S. R&B chart with the song and also peaked at #41 on the Billboard Hot 100 pop chart but reached the R&B Top-30.
+In 1971, Laura Nyro recorded the song for her album, Gonna Take a Miracle, with background vocals performed by LaBelle.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.